Homeschooling in NC

-(The following is provided for informational purposes only and should not be construed as legal advice)
+(all of the information here at www.nchomeschoolinfo is for provided for reference and should not be construed as legal advice)

 Two household schools are permitted.
 The home school academic instructional setting must always meet the home school legal definition of G.S.
 115C-563(a) and is limited to students from no more than two households.”